Kowal1616/simple-investing/README.md

 ##### **Step-by-step - Process explained**

 1. App is set to fetch data (etfs prices) from two different online sources (one via API, one via library).
 2. A db table storing historical prices is appended with new data.
-To reach 30 years history Ihave extanded etfs historical returns with indexes data and at some cases simulated results based od avarage long term returns.
+To reach 30 years history I have extanded etfs historical returns with indexes and at some cases simulated results based od avarage long term returns.
 3. Etfs annual yeilds are computed and updated in the db.
-4.
+4. Portfolios annual uields are computed (based on etfs yields) and updated in the db.
+5. Inflation cumulative rates are computed for 5, 10, 20 and 30 years periods.
+Those are updated to the db.
+6.

 ##### **Re 1:**